rascul/lw/quests/gawyn.md

 layout: default
 ---

+Prince Gawyn may be found in the Throne Room.

 ### Quest

+Ask Prince Gawyn to `issue quest`.

 1. An Andoran lord has been found dead in his home.
    Nothing is certain yet, but it looks like murder.